mfmceneaney/CLAS12-Analysis/README.md

 ## Getting Started
 You should now be able to run the ```an-groovy``` from the command line and see some version info pop up.
 Use ```an-groovy -h/--help``` to see a list of available options with basic descriptions.

 The main purpose of this library is being able to compute kinematics for all unique combinations of a given set of particles (e.g. proton pion pairs) without the hassle of rewriting your analysis and plugging in different numbers every time.

-This tool also only reads HIPO files (see [CLAS12-Offline-Software](https://github.com/JeffersonLab/clas12-offline-software)) and outputs to
+This tool only reads HIPO files (see [CLAS12-Offline-Software](https://github.com/JeffersonLab/clas12-offline-software)) and outputs to
 [ROOT](https://root.cern) files.

 You can also follow the examples to see how you might add customized kinematic variables to